 Our Tutors – 2019

-The summer piano courses for 2019 will be led by an exceptional trio of tutors.
-We are delighted to welcome Charles Owen, Noriko Ogawa and Martin Cousin for four weeks of intensive and inspirational teaching
+The summer piano courses for 2019 will be led by an exceptional quartet of tutors.
+We are delighted to welcome Charles Owen, Noriko Ogawa, Vedrana Subotic and Martin Cousin for four weeks of intensive and inspirational teaching

 Described by Gramophone magazine as “one of the finest British pianists of his generation”, Charles Owen has enjoyed an extensive international career performing a wide-ranging repertoire to outstanding critical acclaim.
 He has appeared at London’s Barbican and Queen Elizabeth Hall and regularly gives recitals at the Wigmore Hall and Kings Place.
 Internationally, he has performed at the Lincoln Center and Carnegie Hall in New York, the Brahms Saal in Vienna’s Musikverein, the Paris Musée d’Orsay and the Moscow Conservatoire.
 Charles enjoys a highly successful piano duo partnership with Katya Apekisheva.
 Together they are Artistic Directors of the London Piano Festival, an annual celebration of the piano held at Kings Place.